linerunnerPrime/linerunnerPrime/README.md

-- 👋 Hi, I’m @linerunnerPrime
+- 👋 Hi, I’m linerunner. (@linerunnerPrime)
+-   You've probably met me if you came here after visiting hacker summercamp in Vegas.
 - 👀 I’m interested in graduating college without dying in the process.
 - 📫 How to reach me (....don't)

 <!---